Substratum in Munda languages: Evidence from other languages: Kurmali

-Kurmali, an Indo-Aryan Sadani language spoken by Kurmi & Kudmi Mahato peoples mostly in Jharkhand contiguous with Santali and other Munda lects.
+Kurmali is an Indo-Aryan Sadani language spoken by Kurmi and Kudmi Mahato peoples mostly in Jharkhand contiguous with Santali and other Munda lects.
 Although the language is now Indo-Aryan in nature, it displays some distinctive features like lexical items, grammatical markers and categories that are neither available in Indo-Aryan nor Dravidian, nor even in Munda languages.
 Paudyal & Peterson (2021) demonstrate that Kurmali has been influenced by Santali, but most notably many of Kurmali common words do not seem to be of Indo-Aryan origin but are also apparently neither of Munda or Dravidian origin.
 Some of them are listed in the paper: